 - Cook for 10-14min then remove from the heat.

 - Oil a tray and line with greaseproof paper, then fill with mixture and pat down with a wet hand.

 There’s science behind this too.
 Certain foods release serotonin, a neurotransmitter linked to happiness.
 Usually, people think of chocolate and other unhealthy comfort foods as a way to create happiness through eating.
 However, the same feelings can be achieved by physically activating serotonin release, eating foods such as spinach, bananas and turkey.
 These foods contain high levels of Tryptophan amino acids which converts into serotonin in the brain.
 Healthier than chocolate, these foods release those happy feelings to keep your people content throughout the afternoon.

 With serotonin also helping to regulate sleep and pain, food high in this neurotransmitter will help your employees in multiple ways.

-Keep your people motivated and above the January blues.
-Along with team lunches as mentioned in part 1, bring in fruit boxes or make some healthy snacks at home to boost your team’s morale and get the year off to the best possible start.
+Keep your people motivated.
+Along with team lunches as mentioned in part 1, bring in fruit boxes or make some healthy snacks at home to boost your team’s morale.